MegaMorph/galapagos/EXAMPLE_AND_README/USAGE.md

 - slight change in the selection of postage stamps to create.
 Which objects are cut has now no influence on rest of the code
 - The ENTIRE setup is now sopied to a setup folder in the output folder, including sextractor setup files
 - code now comes with a LICENSE and a top level README

+**v2.1.3**
+- replaced routine create_struct with function create_struct.
+Does not need compilation and should be better for running in IDL runtime mode